Cyfrin/Updraft/courses/formal-verification/1-horse-store/49-soliditys-function-dispatcher/+page.md

 This will prevent calls to our contract from executing arbitrary code if a `function selector` match isn't found.

-We're already through over half the op codes of our contract and you're doing phenomally.
+We're already through over half the op codes of our contract and you're doing phenomenally.
 Let's keep going!